 Furthermore, since these cells are so highly specialized and the intricate network of communication (between 100 billion different cells) is so complicated, the addition of new nerve cells could disrupt those pathways, affecting the normal function of the body, its muscles, and ability to communicate effectively.

-These neuronal stem cells (neural stem cells, or NSC) are primarily active while the brain is initially developing as an infant, but many of them cease to function as we age.
+These neural stem cells or NSCs are primarily active while the brain is initially developing as an infant, but many of them cease to function as we age.
 Some of the cells remain active throughout our lives, differentiating into different types of cells, including astrocytes, oligodendrocytes and neurons.

-Neuronal stem cells are very intriguing for researchers, who are now isolating these cells and trying to determine their mechanism for turning their replication functions on and off.
-Researchers could potentially apply their findings to healing or treating the brain in ways we thought were impossible.
+Neural stem cells are very intriguing for researchers, who are now isolating these cells and trying to determine their mechanism for turning their replication functions on and off.
+Researchers could potentially apply their findings to healing or treating the brain, especially when it comes to neurodegenerative diseases like Alzheimer’s or dementia, in ways we thought were impossible.

 The nervous system is the seat of consciousness and control in the human body; understanding how it works, and what makes nerve cells different from other cells, provides yet another glimpse into the incredible complexity of our existence!